 |Busy-ness||Gets daytrippers from cruise ships, and 'through traffic' of travellers heading to the Amalfi Coast.||Very busy - the most popular town on the coast!||Can get flooded with daytrippers from cruise ships.||Quiet - mostly passed over in favor of other villages.||Mostly quiet- though its gardens and festival attract visitors.|

 |Who's it for?||Travellers who want to experience the Amalfi Coast and its famous drive on daytrips.||People who don't mind paying more, or braving the crowds, to be in the most famous town.||Anyone who doesn't want too many stairs to get to the beach, and easy access to the other towns.||Budget-minded travellers, or those who want a quiet holiday by the sea.||Those who want to relax and enjoy the best views of the coast, or don't mind a hike down to the beach.|

 Sorrento: The Gateway to the Amalfi Coast

 Known as ‘The Gateway to the Amalfi Coast’, Sorrento isn’t technically on the Amalfi Coast.
-Instead, this coastal town overlooks a bay to the west, making it a picturesque base of operations for travellers who want to rent their own car to experience the renowned, 43-mile Amalfi Coast Drive on their own, or make day-trips to see various Amalfi towns without committing to one in particular.
-A private transfer from Naples to Sorrento only takes an hour, and with Daytrip, you can stop to see Pompeii along the way!
+Instead, this coastal town overlooks a bay to the west.
+It’s a picturesque base of operations for travelers who want to rent their own car to experience the renowned, 43-mile Amalfi Coast Drive on their own, or make day-trips to see various Amalfi towns.
+There are a few options on how to get from Naples to Sorrento.
+But we say a private transfer is the best.
+Naples to Sorrento with Daytrip only takes an hour, and you can stop to see Pompeii along the way!

 +Beautiful coastal town